 What is Bitcoin?
 A Quick Outline

 What is Bitcoin?
 What’s it used for?
-Everybody has heard of Bitcoin but trying to understand it takes time and a lot of research.
+Everybody has heard of Bitcoin (BTC) but trying to understand it takes time and a lot of research.

 Bitcoin is more than just a peer-to-peer money, and means something different to a variety of people from different backgrounds and geo-locations.

-In short, Bitcoin (BTC) is a complex protocol and network, but basically it’s a decentralized network of trust that needs no third party verification.
+In short, Bitcoin is a complex protocol and network, but basically it’s a decentralized network of trust that needs no third party verification.

 It is an open ledger, which thousands of distributed computers work together to validate and secure.
 And a payment network that no single entity can control or manipulate, but anybody can participate in.

-It takes a long time to fully understand Bitcoin, and the more you understand it, the more you realize you don’t really understand it.
+It takes a long time to fully understand it, and the more you understand it, the more you realize you don’t really understand it.
 But for a deeper look and a basic understanding of what Bitcoin is, read on…

 A pseudonymous software developer known as Satoshi Nakamoto created and launched Bitcoin on January 3rd 2009.
 It was initially proposed as an electronic payment system based on math.